anegg0/gr0wing-hugo/content/posts/2012-03-12-anger-my-buddy.md

 #### Rule #1: When anger shows up, welcome it like a friend

 When you realize you&#8217;re getting mad, visualize your anger like it’s a friend.
 A difficult friend.
 Act exactly as you would with a real friend who just discovered their partner cheated on them.
 Usually, when friends are in trouble you open your door to them, right?
 Be just as kind with your own anger.
-Don&#8217;t kick it out of your mind, since that &#8220;rejection reflex&#8221; creates more anger.
+Don&#8217;t kick it out of your mind, since that "rejection reflex" creates more anger.
 Don&#8217;t let it outside in the cold, but instead invite it home.
 Now that you&#8217;ve made room for your anger, here&#8217;s a list of actions you might consider:

 #### Rule #2: Just don&#8217;t move